cthoyt/cthoyt.github.io/research.md

 title: Research
 permalink: /research/
 ---
-My research is focused on using knowledge graph embedding methodology on biological knowledge graph to generate a variety of biological hypotheses to assist in drug discovery and precision medicine.
+My research is focused on the generation and application of biological knowledge graphs in drug discovery and precision medicine.
+Recently, I've had a specific focus on knowledge graph embedding methodologies and downstream application of link prediction.

 <img src="/img/research_workflow.png" alt="Research Workflow"/>